Nigerian Architects! This is the perfect time to learn how to productively work from home successfully.

 Prepare for remote work

-There are several preparation to be made in order to work from home successfully;
+There are several preparations to be made in order to work from home successfully;

 Discuss ahead with your housemates or family members about your remote work.